 ABOVE LEFT: Monet, painting from a hotel room opposite the Rouen Cathedral, responded to the changing light on its stone façade, depicted in full sunlight here in Rouen Cathedral Façade (1894).
 RIGHT: Lichtenstein approached Monet’s imagery from a distance.
 In his studio, working from black-and-white photographs of Monet’s paintings, he produced a series of silkscreened canvases, including Rouen Cathedral (Seen at Five Different Times of the Day) Set III (1969) pictured here.

-With support from the Cordover Exhibition Fund.
+Presented with support from the Cordover Exhibition Fund.

 This exhibition features exceptional loans from the Musée d’Orsay.